Director of Title IX

 What to Do

-- Recognize that your partner’s behavior is not ok.
+- Recognize that your partner’s behavior is not okay

-- Review resources for confidential resources, reporting options, emotional, online and hotline support.
+- Review resources for confidential resources, reporting options, and emotional, online, and hotline support.

 How to Help a Friend